 Context

 The xcube software package was created for the purpose of producing, altering, examining, and sharing datacubes derived from Earth observation data.
-This guide aims to describe the procedure for installing and configuring xcube (and its applications) on Ubuntu 20.04.

 Install xcube on Ubuntu from script